 Albariño also makes a wonderful apéritif.
 The freshness of the wine will prime your palette and pair beautifully with a full array of salty pre-dinner snacks.

 Below is a sampling of PA Albariño wines for you to try from all across PA Wine Land.
 Check your local wineries for more Albariño wines.
+Wines listed below were available as of the date of publication [03/01/19].
+Contact the winery directly for current inventory.

 To learn more about other varietals grown across PA Wine Land, visit our Wine School library.